-A lot of food bloggers out there think that baking through a cookbook is kind of a cop-out.
-But it taught me a lot of different things that I never would have figured out if I’d just kept bouncing from cookbook to cookbook, blog to blog, and recipe to recipe.
-It taught me how to have results that were consistent and delicious every time.
-My project was like a crash course in baking school–it taught me a lot about the chemistry of baking.
+Baking through a cookbook taught me how to have results that were consistent and delicious every time.
+My project was like a crash course in pastry school–it taught me a lot about the chemistry of baking.
 I examined every failure and every puddle of goop through a scientific lens (probably to the dismay of many readers), and doing so taught me to understand how ingredients work together.
 It was only then that I realized I’d taken the baking process for granted my entire life.
-And for that, I’ll always credit my time in Denver for teaching me how to troubleshoot recipes and becoming a better baker in general.

-Portland, Oregon San Francisco, California Brooklyn, New York Portland, Oregon (which is thankfully at sea-level!), and I’m at the point now where I understand the process and chemistry so well that I can come up with my own recipes.
+I’ve since moved back to Portland, Oregon (which is thankfully at seal-level!), and I’m at the point now where I understand the process and chemistry so well that I can come up with my own recipes.
 What you see on the blog today are mostly recipes I’ve made up, or tweaked and perfected from the cookbooks and blogs that I love.
 I’ve made sure to include meticulous baker’s notes with each recipe to help you through the baking process or learn more about the dish.
 And even though the name “Hummingbird High” isn’t really relevant to the blog’s content anymore, I kept it as an ode to this initial project of baking through The Hummingbird Bakery Cookbook–it is, after all, what made me the baker I am today.